 In this video you will learn how to activate your host account, use your personal meeting room, set up audio and video and share resources.

-When using WebEx, you have the option to download and use the productivity tools provided.
-These tools include integration with your Outlook client, the ability to set up quick meetings and join sessions from your desktop.
-This self-help document will walk you through the steps to download and use the productivity tools.
+When using Webex, you have the option to download and use the Webex Meetings Desktop App.
+This allows you to set up quick meetings and join sessions from your desktop.
+This self-help document will walk you through the steps to download and use the Webex Meetings Desktop App.

 Phone: 1-866-229-3239 (U.S. and Canada Toll-Free) or 1-408-435-7088 (International Toll)